-A tender re-imagining of a life together.
+Can you re-imagine a lifetime together?
 Forget About Tomorrow is a play about a family – a loving family in crisis.
-When Jane’s husband Tom begins having trouble with his memory, she goes into denial: “you’re over-tired”…“your anxiety is making it worse”…“the doctor doesn’t think it’s anything serious”… But it is.
-At age 50, Tom has early-onset Alzheimer’s.
+When Jane’s husband Tom begins having trouble remembering things, she enters a world of denial.
 The play – at times extremely funny and always deeply moving – is Jane’s long and reluctant journey to accepting her husband’s fate, and the new role that she is expected to play.

 Why I Chose This Play